| || |

 Yes.
 Our technicians will remove the old device and install the new load control device.

 Our Interlibrary Loan Service, also known as I.L.L., is available for hard-to-locate items, long distance loans, or if you are unable to travel to a neighboring library.
-There is no charge to request an ILL, however postage fees may apply.
+There is no charge to request an ILL, however postage fees up to $5.00 may apply.
 ILL's can take several weeks to be received.
 If you are in a hurry, neighboring libraries in Placer or Sacramento County may have the item that you would like to borrow directly, however they will require you to get a library card in their system.

 There is no ordinance in Roseville that prohibits placing flyers on parked cars.
 Higher court decisions have determined that distributing flyers, whether on parked cars or at people's doorsteps, is a form of free speech, and the government cannot prohibit it.